 February is the month for hearts.
 I have team with other amazing women on projects that showcases something near and dear to our hearts.

 Every time, I see my bare wall, it reminds me “you need to make something for that wall”.
-Do you have a wall that is bare and you keep looking at?

 We have been in this house for a year now.
 The challenge has been what to do with that particular wall on a limited budget.
 I wanted to spend little to no money on my project.

 I went on a treasure hunt in my own home to see what was in the closets, shed or basement.
 Now, you may not have all of these items on hand.
 You never know there may be something in the shed or garage that could work.

 If you don’t have anything, keep an eye open the next time you are thrifting, face book market place or antiquing.
 I see vintage wood pieces at markets that could be used to upcycle into something else.

 For my project, I remember a piece of wood saved from my antique sideboard.
 The hutch part of (middle) was removed.
 I saved the top piece of it.
 It had such beautiful carvings in the wood.

 I decided to upcycle it into a piece of wall art for hanging photos.